litestar-org/litestar/docs/migration/fastapi.rst

 Pure ASGI middleware is fully compatible, and can be used with any ASGI framework.
-Middlewares that make use of FastAPI/Starlette specific middleware features such as Starlette’s `BaseHTTPMiddleware <https://www.starlette.io/middleware/#basehttpmiddleware>`_ are not compatible, but can be easily replaced by making use of `AbstractMiddleware
+Middlewares that make use of FastAPI/Starlette specific middleware features such as Starlette’s `BaseHTTPMiddleware <https://www.starlette.io/middleware/#basehttpmiddleware>`_ are not compatible, but can be easily replaced by :doc:`Creating Middlewares </usage/middleware/creating-middleware>`.
-<usage/7-middleware/2-creating-middleware/2-using-abstract-middleware/>`_